Yasminebettaieb/ddm-spark-DataMunchers/Readme.md

- ## To execute the project we need to put the data folder with the TPCH file in the Target file after building it.
+ ## To execute the project we need to put the data folder with the TPCH files in the Target folder after building it.
  <img width="533" alt="image" src="https://github.com/Yasminebettaieb/ddm-spark-DataMunchers/assets/71673006/d13bce9f-8389-435a-979a-b40eb8f40d7a">

 and then simply excute :

 ```
 java -jar DDMSpark-assembly-0.1.jar --cores 4 --partitions 100

 ```
-Or simply by excuting it in Intellij.
+Or simply by excuting it in IntelliJ.